Report generated by MagiCensus Deluxe v3.4.0 on 25 April 2013

 Children:

-| + | 18 | i. | COUNT WALERAN6 DE BEAUMONT of Meulan, b. in 1104; d. on 10 April 1166; m. about 1141 (ADE-2) AGNES D'EVREUX, d. in Preaux, Normandy, France on 15 Dec.
-1181[51], daughter of (ADE-1) Amauri, Comte d'Evreux and Agnes (_____). |
++ | 18 | i. | COUNT WALERAN6 DE BEAUMONT of Meulan, b. in 1104 of Meulan; d. on 10 April 1166; m. about 1141 (ADP-2) AGNES D'EVREUX, d. in Preaux, Normandy, France[51] on 15 Dec.
+1181[51], daughter of (ADP-1) Amauri, Comte d'Evreux and Agnes (_____). |

-| + | 19 | ii. | ROBERT II DE BEAUMONT, 2ND EARL OF LEICESTER of Great Bowden, Leicestershire, b. in 1104; d. on 5 April 1168 in England[8]; m. after Nov.
-1120 (RM-2) AMICE DE GAEL of Saxlingham, Norfolk, England, b. about 1108, daughter of (RM-1) Ralph II and Avise (_____) DE GAEL. |
++ | 19 | ii. | ROBERT II DE BEAUMONT, 2ND EARL OF LEICESTER, b. in 1104 in Leicester, Leicestershire; d. on 5 April 1168[8] in England[8]; m. after Nov.
+1120[8] (UV-4) AMICE DE GAEL of Saxlingham, Norfolk, England, b. of Saxlingham about 1108, daughter of (UV-3) Ralph II and Avise (_____) DE GAEL. |

-| 20 | iii. | HUGH DE BEAUMONT, (EARL) of Elveston, Bedfordshire, England. | |
+20 | iii. | HUGH DE BEAUMONT, (EARL) of Elveston, Bedfordshire, England, b. about 1095/6 of Elveston; d. about 1100/1. | |

-| 21 | iv. | DREUX DE BEAUMONT. | |
+21 | iv. | DREUX DE BEAUMONT, b. about 1095/6; d. about 1100/1. | |

-| 22 | v. | ADELINE DE BEAUMONT. | |
+22 | v. | ADELINE DE BEAUMONT, b. about 1095/6; d. about 1100/1. | |

-| 23 | vi. | ALICE DE BEAUMONT. | |
+23 | vi. | ALICE DE BEAUMONT, b. about 1095/6; d. about 1100/1. | |

-| + | 24 | vii. | MAUD DE BEAUMONT, d. after 1189; m.
-(ZY-1) WILLIAM DE LOVEL, (LORD), d. in 1166. |
++ | 24 | vii. | MAUD DE BEAUMONT, b. about 1095/6; d. about 1200; m.
+(AAH-1) WILLIAM DE LOVEL, (LORD), d. about 1168. |

-| 25 | viii. | WEVIA DE BEAUMONT. | |
+25 | viii. | WEVIA DE BEAUMONT, b. about 1095/6; d. about 1100/1. | |

-| + | 26 | ix. | ISABEL (ELIZABETH) DE BEAUMONT of Leicester, Leicestershire, b. about 1086; d. about 1147; m. before 1130 in Tunbridge, Kent, England (P-61) GILBERT DE CLARE, 1ST EARL OF PEMBROKE, b. in Tunbridge on 21 Sept.
++ | 26 | ix. | ELIZABETH DE BEAUMONT of Leicester, b. about 1086 of Leicester; d. about 1150; m. before 1130 in Tunbridge, Kent, England (Q-61) GILBERT DE CLARE, 1ST EARL OF PEMBROKE, b. in Tunbridge on 21 Sept.
 1100, d. in England on 6 Jan.
-1147/8, son of (P-38) Gilbert (FitzRichard), Earl of Hertford and (KX-3) Adelaide (de CLERMONT). |
+1148, son of (Q-38) Gilbert, Earl of Hertford and (KW-3) Adelaide (de CLERMONT). |

-| + | 27 | i. | ROGER6 DE NEWBURGH, 2ND EARL OF WARWICK of Maxtoke, Warwickshire, England, b. about 1090; d. on 12 June 1151 in Warwickshire; m. before 1130 (ATC-7) GUNDRED DE WARENNE of Warwick, Warwickshire, b. between 1107 and 1127, d. in Warwickshire after 1167, daughter of (ATC-3) William II, 2nd Earl of Surrey and (T-26) Countess Isabel (Elizabeth) (de VERMANDOIS) (DE BEAUMONT). |
++ | 27 | i. | ROGER6 DE NEWBURGH, 2ND EARL OF WARWICK of Maxtoke, Warwickshire, England, b. about 1090 of Maxtoke; d. on 12 June 1151 in Warwickshire; m. before 1130 (ASP-7) GUNDRED DE WARENNE of Warwick, Warwickshire, b. of Warwick between 1107 and 1127, d. in Warwickshire about 1200, daughter of (ASP-3) William II, 2nd Earl of Surrey and (U-26) Countess Isabel Elizabeth (de VERMANDOIS) (DE BEAUMONT). |

-| 28 | ii. | HENRY DE NEWBURGH. | |
+28 | ii. | HENRY DE NEWBURGH, b. about 1090/1; d. about 1150/1. | |

-| 29 | iii. | GEOFFREY DE NEWBURGH. | |
+29 | iii. | GEOFFREY DE NEWBURGH, b. about 1090/1; d. about 1150/1. | |

-| + | 30 | iv. | ROBERT DE NEUFBOURG of Ponteaudemer, Normandy, France, b. about 1100[105]; d. on 30 Aug.
-1159[82]; m.
-(APS-5) GODEHAUT DE TOENI, b. about 1106[6], daughter of (APS-2) Ralph IV and (AER-4) Alice (Adeliza) (of NORTHUMBERLAND) DE TOENI (DE CONCHES). |
++ | 30 | iv. | ROBERT DE NEUFBOURG of Ponteaudemer, Normandy, France, b. about 1100[106] of Ponteaudemer, Normandy, France[106]; d. on 30 Aug.
+1159[83]; m.
+(APD-5) GODEHAUT DE TOENI, b. about 1106[6], daughter of (APD-2) Ralph and (AFE-4) Alice (of NORTHUMBERLAND) DE TONI. |

-| 31 | v. | ROTRODE DE NEWBURGH, d. on 27 Nov.
+31 | v. | ROTRODE DE NEWBURGH, b. about 1090; d. on 27 Nov.
 1183. | |

-| 32 | vi. | RICHARD DE NEWBURGH. | |
+32 | vi. | RICHARD DE NEWBURGH, b. about 1090/1; d. about 1150/1. | |

-| 33 | vii. | MARGERY DE NEWBURGH. | |
+33 | vii. | MARGERY DE NEWBURGH, b. about 1090/1; d. about 1150/1. | |

-| 34 | viii. | AGNES DE NEWBURGH. |
+34 | viii. | AGNES DE NEWBURGH, b. about 1090/1; d. about 1150/1. |

 18. COUNT WALERAN6 DE BEAUMONT (Robert5,